elhardoum/meta-php/readme.md

 delete_post_meta( $post_id, $meta_key );
 ```

+You are free to create a custom group and use it.

 To use the class `Meta` (`Elhardoum\MetaPHP\Meta`), make sure also the database class `Database` (same namespace) is included as well.

 ```php